mohamedbenjelloun/MyProfile/README.md

-MyProfile
+MyProfile for MyBB 1.8
 =========

-Enhances the default MyBB profile system with a very complete one.
+Enhances the default MyBB 1.8 profile system with a very complete one.

 Features up to now :
 - Profile Comments